cch71/T27FundraisingWebApp/README.md

 ## Authentication

+Authentication is handled by [Phase//](https://phasetwo.io/).
+Phase//(aka phasetwo) is a provider that is based on [KeyCloak](https://www.keycloak.org/).
+Our authentication has evolved since the original implementation where we started out with a pure AWS Solution (which used Cognito) and then went to Auth0 as a cloud vendor independent and has now gone to use a KeyCloak based system.
+This gives up greater flexibility as there are multiple KeyCloak cloud vendors or we could setup our own.
+While Auth0 hand some less than ideal limits (for the free account) so far Phase// has been perfect for our needs.
+Using a KeyCloak based system also means that the admin scripts that we write can be used with other KeyCloak providers.

-Authentication is handled by [Auth0](https://auth0.com/).
-I am intentionally going to leave off the details because it is pretty standard stuff if you understand security and if you don't then don't need the attack vector to be too easy:)
+I am intentionally going to leave off implementation details because it is pretty standard stuff if you understand security and if you don't then don't need the attack vector to be too easy:)

 # The Backend